digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 offset.
 The example queries presented above are unchanged.

-Set the oOldest offset to consider
+Set the oldest offset to consider
 ---------------------------------

 In this pattern, a user wants to present a limited amount of history to users.

 If readers wish to limit the event history, they can call: